The White Bride and the Black One: Synopsis

 A woman and her daughter are cutting fodder when the Lord comes up to them and asks the way to the village.
-The woman and the daughter refuse to help, and the woman's stepdaughter offers to show him.
+The woman and the daughter refuse to help, but the woman's stepdaughter offers to show him.
 In return, the others turn black and ugly, but the stepdaughter is granted three wishes: beauty, an everlasting purse of gold, and to go to Heaven upon her death.

 Her brother Reginer, a coachman to the king, asks for a portrait of her, and hangs it in his room.
 The king sees it and resolves to marry her.
 Her brother sends for her, and the stepmother and stepsister come too.
 The stepmother enchants the coachman so he is half-blind, and the bride so she is half-deaf.
 The white bride does not hear what the coachman says, and instead follows the stepmother's command to remove her dress and garments, and then to look out the window, where she is pushed out.
 The king is horrified by the black bride, and throws the brother into a snakepit, but the stepmother persuades him to marry the black bride.

 A white duck comes to the kitchen and tells the kitchen boy to light the fire, and then asks of Reginer and the black bride.
 After a few days of this, the kitchen boy tells the king.
 The king cuts off the duck's head, which transforms into the white bride.
-The king frees the brother from the snake pit and asks the stepmother what ought to be done to someone that did the deed that she had done.
+The king frees the brother from the snake pit and asks the stepmother what ought to be done to someone that did what she had done.
 She says that person should be stripped and put in a barrel studded with nails, and a horse should drag it off.
 The king has it done to her and the black bride, and he proceeds to marry the white bride.